 The easiest way to get your form online is by entering your CoffeeCup account information in the Form Publishing tab of the Settings menu.
 Trust us, it literally takes seconds to set up and makes publishing a one-click process.
 For real!

 Click “Get an account” if you don’t have a CoffeeCup account yet.
-It costs nothing, and it automatically sets up your free S-Drive account.
-You’ll be able to view form results in your S-Drive Dashboard without having to set up a database or any other confusing stuff—it just works!
+It costs nothing, and it automatically sets up your free testing S-Drive account.

 Once you click Go! you’ll just need to choose an address to publish to:

 Now that your publishing destination is set up, your form can join its HTML pals on the Internet.
 Feel free to click the Publish toolbar icon at any time.

 You’ll probably be prompted to save the form first, which is always a good idea.
 Click Publish as many times as you want; Web Form Builder will overwrite all the necessary files, so you don’t end up with hundreds of redundant files.